DerGuru/The-Resonant/New Chapters/Part1/P1-14_Marker_at_Home.md

 She stood in the hallway, holding a covered plate.
 "I made too much again.
 Thought you might like some dinner."

-Her eyes flicked to the doorframe—so quick Jason almost missed it.
+Her eyes flicked to the doorframe - so quick Jason almost missed it.
 Then back to his face.

 "Everything alright?" she asked.
 "You look pale."